3 probes in 1. (3rd generation)

 ☙ Realtime remote ultrasound support is possible. i.e. connect virtually, in real time with a fellowship faculty member.
 We will see your images and can provide live feedback as you scan.

 ☙ Cordless.
-Not sure if this is an asset or liability!
-(Bluetooth connections can be fickle and often delay startup, but cords can get caught and wound up or break.)
+(Can be an asset or liability!)
+Bluetooth connections can be fickle and often delay startup, but cords can get caught and wound up or break.

-Clarius offers a full feature set including PWD, thus it would be a great tool for full Fellowship learning, especially if you do not have access to a quality / full feature set cart-based machine to practice with.
+Clarius offers a full feature set including pulsed-wave doppler, thus it would be a great tool for full Fellowship learning, especially if you do not have access to a quality / full feature set cart-based machine to practice with.

-☙ Two-in-one probe: no need to carry 3+ separate probes.
-(One end of your probe is Linear, the other is Curvilinear / Phased Array combined.)
+☙ All-in-one probe: GE has created a probe where one end is Linear, the other is Curvilinear / Phased Array combined.

 ☙ Robust.
 Drop tested to Military Standards & Waterproof.
 That equates to peace-of-mind when cleaning your device or moving your equipment between ER & clinic or using it during a busy shift.